csc301-2025-s/jobba/README.md

 - _Note_: beginners are welcome!
 - I hope to create a safe space for new open source contributors.
 - No question is dumb

+## Running the Application Locally (Developers)

+The backend and frontend of the app must be run separately.

+Begin by cloning the repo onto your local machine.

+The instructions to run the backend are listed in CONTRIBUTING.md, and are as follows:

+The instructions to run the frontend are simple:

+Begin by ensuring npm, nvm and node are all installed on your machine.

+1. Open a terminal
+2. cd into jobba/frontend (“cd frontend”)
+3. Run “npm i”
+4. Run “npm run dev”
+5. Navigate to localhost:3000 in your browser of choice

 ## Vision